cntehang/ng-config-service/README.md

 1. Install the `ng-config-service` packge: `npm install ng-config-service`
 1. Create a configuration JSON file in your project.
 The default path is `assets/config/config.json`.
 If the file is in a different location, the file path has to be passed as a parameter to initialize DI proivders. **The file path is a relative path string without the leading "src" part**.
-1. Initialize the config service DI providers and add them in the root module.
+1. Initialize the config service DI providers in the root module.

 The last step uses a uitility function `initConfigServiceProviders` that is exported from the `ng-config-service`.
-The utility function take an optional URL parameter of configuration data and returns both a `ConfigService` provide and an `APP_INITIALIZER` provide.
+The utility function take an optional URL parameter of configuration data and returns both a `ConfigService` provider and an `APP_INITIALIZER` provider.
 The `APP_INITIALIZER` uses a factory function that loads configuration data from the specified URL during Angular bootstrap.
 The following code is an example showing the initialization and provision of the `ConfigService` provide and the `APP_INITIALIZER` provide.

 Because the config service use `HttpClient` to fetch the configuration data, please make sure that `HttpClientModule` is imported in the root module.